smartinternz02/SPSGP-75767-Virtual-Internship---Android-Application-Development-Using-Kotlin/README.md

 # GroceryGo
-A mobile app that recommends the cheapest place to buy your grocery list using Kotlin, Android Studio, UiPath, and Firebase.
+Project Idea:A mobile app that recommends the cheapest place to buy your grocery list using Kotlin, Android Studio, UiPath, and Firebase.

 # Screens from the App UI